HuamanGames/resources.a8h2_HuamanGames/README.md

 # HuamanGames
 A game website made by Nicholas Huaman.
-@Any changes to this game is forbidden.
+@Any changes to this game website is forbidden.